Skip to content

 • At high concentrations, VOCs can cause headaches, irritation, or long-term health problems.

-3. Particulate Matter (PM2.5 / PM10):
+3. Particulate matter (PM2.5 / PM10):

 • Fine particles created by smoke, cooking fumes, or dust.